 Con: Business cards can be more costly and less consumer-friendly

-Business cards are designed with the small-business owner in mind, so they typically offer features – such as more detailed expense tracking and spending reports – that “might not be particularly interesting to a consumer,” Feddis says.
+Business cards are designed with the small-business owner in mind, so they typically offer features – such as more detailed expense tracking and spending reports – that “might not be particularly interesting to a consumer,” Feddis pointed out.

-If the business card comes with an annual fee or a high interest rate, the consumer could end up paying for features they are not even using.
+If the business card comes with an annual fee or a high interest rate, the consumer could end up paying for features they’re not even using.
 Consumers might find that business-oriented features, such as an online payments interface with multiple features, may be more complicated than they want.